Some of the links in this post may be affiliate links. See our disclosure for more info.

 Washington is remembered by all Americans as a patriotic figure who fought for the freedom of our country.
 His image is depicted on stamps and money, and his name has been given to a city, a state and countless other streets, schools, and venues.

 These George Washington quotes allow today’s Americans the opportunity to hear his messages of patriotism over 300 years later.
-I hope you enjoyed reading them.
-Share with us your favorite George Washington quote in the comments below!
+We hope you enjoyed reading them.
+Share your favorite George Washington quote with us today!